Records of Wright Water Engineers, Inc.

 Processing of the collection occurred in stages.
 At each stage, materials were rehoused in acid-free boxes.
 Paper clips, metal spring clips and rubber bands were generally removed.
 Rolled maps were flattened and placed in large folders.
 Duplicates beyond two copies were not retained.
 Confidential and privileged documents created by the donor were cleared for access by the donor; those by others were either cleared by the clients involved or removed.

 Series 1 was completed in March 2007 and Series 2 was processed in March 2009.
 Materials were rehoused in acid-free folders.
 Aerial photographs, photographs, and negatives were placed in protective sleeves.
 Series 3 was minimally processed in December 2014.
 Some materials were water damaged; a small number of folders were cleaned for mold.
 Series 4 through 6 were minimally processed in April 2015.
 A set of photocopied Arkansas River Compact Commission annual reports was removed.
 Floppy disks in Series 6 were removed; duplicate data can be found on retained print-outs of disk content or by contacting the Colorado Office of the State Engineer.
 Series 7 through 9 were minimally processed in April 2023.
 Most computer printouts of HEC-2 modeling data for water surface profiles were discarded.
-Series 10 and 11 were minimally processed in Summer 2023.
-Data received from the State Engineer's Office and some duplicate materials were removed.
+Series 10 and 11 were minimally processed in Summer 2023 and series 12 in Fall 2023.
+Data received from the State Engineer's Office and some duplicate materials and reference materials were removed.
 Oversize materials received in 2019 were processed during 2023 to be stored flat or in tubes as appropriate.
-Voiced drawings and some drafts were discarded.
+Voided drawings and some drafts were discarded.

 Inventory Note